rundfunk47/stinsen/README.md

 * `popLast` - Removes the last item from the stack.
 Note that `Stinsen` doesn't care if the view was presented modally or pushed, the same function is used for both.
 * `pop` - Removes the view from the stack.
 This function can only be performed by a router, since only the router knows about which view you're trying to pop.
 * `popToRoot` - Clears the stack.
+* `root` - Changes the root.
+If the root is already the active root, will do nothing.
 * `route` - Navigates to another route.
 * `focusFirst` - Finds the specified route if it exists in the stack, starting from the first item.
 If found, will remove everything after that.
 * `dismissCoordinator` - Deletes the whole coordinator and it's associated children from the tree.